What’s the difference between shamanic plant medicine and a non-shamanic approach that you might get from your local herbalist?

 Shamanic Practitioners Work With Plant Spirits, Not Just Plants

-For example, take cedar.
+My favourite example of shamanic plant medicine is cedar.
 Cedar is amazing for colds (provided you are not allergic and its prepared correctly so as to remove the thujone oil.)

 An herbalist might extol the amount of vitamin C in cedar, its antiviral and antifungal properties, the fact that it actually tastes rather nice with honey, etc.